 Note that hydrogen peroxide is not recommended to disinfect the water of coliform or other pathogenic organisms.
 We still recommend chlorine injection for some well water if disinfection is needed or high levels of manganese are present.

-After peroxide injection, we recommend a backwashing self-cleaning activated carbon filter using a type of carbon called ‘activated catalytic carbon”.
+After peroxide injection, we recommend a backwashing, self-cleaning activated carbon filter using ‘activated catalytic carbon'.
 This type of carbon has a specially treated surface that acts as a super catalyst.

 When water containing the peroxide comes into contact with the carbon, a catalytic reaction occurs, and much higher oxidation levels occur.
 Unlike regular carbon, which can get worn out or ‘used up' when used with chlorinated water, activated catalytic carbon lasts much longer when used with peroxide.